 We also own interests in one or more entities that have elected to be taxed as a REIT under the U.S. federal income tax laws, or a "Subsidiary REIT."
 Each Subsidiary REIT is subject to the same REIT requirements that are applicable to us.
 If a Subsidiary REIT were to fail to qualify as a REIT, then (i) that Subsidiary REIT would become subject to regular U.S. federal, state and local corporate income tax, (ii) our interest in such Subsidiary REIT would cease to be a qualifying asset for purposes of the REIT asset tests, and (iii) it is possible that we would fail certain of the REIT asset tests, in which event we also would fail to qualify as a REIT unless we could avail ourselves of certain relief provisions.
 While we believe that each Subsidiary REIT has qualified as a REIT under the Code, we have joined each Subsidiary REIT in filing a "protective" TRS election under Section 856(1) of the Code.
-We cannot assure you that each such "protective" TRS election would be effective to avoid adverse consequences to us.
-Moreover, even if a "protective" election were to be effective, we cannot assure you that we would not fail to satisfy the requirement that not more than 20% of the value of our total assets may be represented by the securities of one or more TRSs.
+We cannot assure you that each such "protective" TRS election would not fail to satisfy the requirement that not more than 20% of the value of our total assets may be represented by the securities of one or more TRSs.